intel-ai-tce/ai-documents/AEM/mlperf/README.md

-In this document, we'll show how to run Intel MLPerf v4.1 submission with Intel optimized Docker images and the automation scripts.
+In this document, we'll show how to run Intel MLPerf v4.1 submission with Intel optimized Docker images and the prepared scripts.

 ## HW configuration: